AdamElsbury/patternlibrary/DOCUMENTATION.md

 It places its main content body in the remaining screen space to the right of the navigation and segmenting the content even further into usage, code and style.
 It achieves this through a top positioned internal navigation bar which switches the entire main content body.
 This is entirely necessary within a pattern library as extensive as Carbon but could cause UX issues in a smaller library where users will have to conduct multiple clicks to return to content after navigating to a new section.
 This content navigation scheme is great for a large library but unnecessary for a smaller one.

 Additional functionality include a search function and visible version of the design library.
 Again, the search function is only necessary for a large library and will likely not be necessary for this project unless the user research shows otherwise.
-One interesting functionality Carbon displays is a "Next section" link which takes you to the next heirarchical component or guideline within a related category.
+One interesting functionality Carbon displays is a "Next section" link which takes you to the next hierarchical component or guideline within a related category.
 This could allow users to travel through the user journey easier than having to click on individual links to move between pages.

 #### Google material design